Members of the 146th Airlift Wing deploy to support Operation Enduring Sentinel

-Members of the 146th Airlift Wing said goodbye to their families and friends before deploying for up to six months in support of Operation Enduring Sentinel Dec.
-2022.
+Members of the 146th Airlift Wing said goodbye to their families and friends before deploying for up to six months in support of Operation Enduring Sentinel this month.

 This deployment marks a shift for the wing as they transition from supporting operations in the middle east to operations in the horn of Africa.
-(U.S. Air National Guard photo by Staff Sgt.
-Michelle Ulber)
+The operational experience that the deployers are currently getting is the beginning of a new deployment cycle model.

+"We're going to be shifting gears from the old Air Expeditionary Force (AEF) deployment model to the new Air Force Force Generation (AFFORGEN) deployment model," said Master Sgt.
+Adria Hadlock, a Unit Deployment Manager for the 146th Airlift Wing.

 |Date Taken: